Why You Should Not Self-Diagnose Based On Online Information

 Recently, we were interviewed by the Singapore newspaper, Today, for same titled article published on 14th October 2015on the concerns and reasons why you should not self-diagnose your condition.
 Below is the rest of the interview.

 [Today] 1.
 I noticed that Core Concepts’ Website has a symptom checker.
 Why include this, who developed the symptom checker and how is it intended to help readers?

+[Core Concepts] The symptom checker was developed internally off our physiotherapists’ knowledge base.
+Its primary purpose is to educate the general population and to expand their awareness of potential causes and conditions.
 The level of health literacy here in Singapore vary quite a bit from our experience.
 Some are unable to articulate even the specific area of pain and type of pain.
 Others we have in another group where they have misconceptions of their condition from something they read online, which is ironic.
 And there are those who seek treatment knowing exactly what’s wrong with them and what needs to get fixed.

 [T] 2.
 How accurate is the symptom checker?
 (I notice the disclaimer states not to substitute the information for proper professional advice.)